 What is the best way to get to the Potsdamer Schlössernacht?

 We recommend that all visitors travel by public transport.
-There are no parking spaces available around Park Sanssouci.
-In addition, road closures and high visitor traffic on the streets adjacent to Park Sanssouci are to be expected.
-The frequency of public transportation will be adjusted to the number of visitors and increased to make your arrival and departure as comfortable as possible.
+There are not enough parking spaces available around Park Sanssouci.
+In addition, a high volume of visitors is to be expected on the streets adjacent to Park Sanssouci.
+The frequency of public transportation will be adjusted to the number of visitors and increased to make arrival and departure as pleasant as possible.

 Where can I park?

 We recommend that all visitors travel by public transport.
-There are no parking spaces available around Park Sanssouci.
-In addition, road closures and high visitor traffic on the streets adjacent to Park Sanssouci are to be expected.
+There are not enough parking spaces available around Park Sanssouci.
+In addition, a high volume of visitors is to be expected on the streets adjacent to Park Sanssouci.

-During the event, the “Historische Mühle” visitor parking lot at Park Sanssouci is reserved exclusively for pre-registered coaches, holders of a special blue parking permit, and bicyclists.
+During the event, the “Historische Mühle” visitor parking lot at Park Sanssouci will be reserved exclusively for pre-registered coaches, holders of a special blue parking permit and cyclists.
+We are creating bicycle parking spaces at several locations around the park, the locations of which will be communicated here closer to the event.

-Please use the signposted Park+Ride (P+R) lots of the city of Potsdam.
+Please use the signposted Park+Ride (P+R) spaces provided by the city of Potsdam.

 For more information, please visit www.mobil-potsdam.de.

-P+R parking lot “Zum Bahnhof Pirschheide” – direct connection to Park Sanssouci via tram 91 (to stop “Schloss Charlottenhof” or “Luisenplatz-Süd / Park Sanssouci”).
+P+R parking lot “Zum Bahnhof Pirschheide” – direct connection to Park Sanssouci via Tram 91 (to stop “Luisenplatz-Süd / Park Sanssouci”).

-P+R parking lot “BUGA (Volkspark)” – connection via tram 96 with change at stop “Potsdam, Platz der Einheit/West” to tram 91 or 94 (stop “Schloss Charlottenhof” or “Luisenplatz-Süd / Park Sanssouci”).
+P+R parking lot “BUGA (Volkspark)” – connection via Tram 96 with change at stop “Potsdam, Platz der Einheit/West” to line 91 (stop “Luisenplatz-Süd / Park Sanssouci”).

 Where can I buy tickets?

-To enter the Potsdamer Schlössernacht, you will need a personalized ticket valid for that evening, which you can purchase in advance at the theater box offices, at www.myticket.de, or by calling: 040 23 72 400 30.
+For access to the Potsdamer Schlössernacht, a ticket valid for this evening is required, which you can purchase in advance at the theater box offices, at www.myticket.de or by phone at:

-At the entrances “Historische Mühle”, “Grünes Gitter” and “Schloss Charlottenhof” you will also find ticket offices on the day/evening of the event where tickets can be purchased subject to availability.
-Please inform yourself in advance if there will be tickets available on site or if the event is sold out.
+At the entrances “Historische Mühle”, “Grünes Gitter” and “Schloss Charlottenhof” you will also find box offices from 5:00 p.m. on the day/evening of the event where tickets can be purchased subject to availability.
+Please check in advance if tickets will be available on site or if the event is sold out.

-Children up to the end of their 13th year and accompanying persons of severely handicapped persons, in whose severely handicapped ID card a “B” is registered, are admitted free of charge at the Palace Night – however, for this purpose a personalized ticket must be purchased and proof of the respective status (child ID card or severely handicapped ID card) of the guest must be provided in a suitable manner at the entrance to Sanssouci Park.
+Children up to the age of 13 and accompanying persons of disabled persons, in whose person’s ID card a “B” is registered, are admitted free of charge to the Schlössernacht, but require a ticket.
+At the entrance to the event, proof of the guest’s respective status (child ID or severely disabled ID) must be presented in a suitable manner.

-The return after leaving the park is possible with a valid ticket.
-Please have a stamp imprint when leaving the park.
+Return after leaving the park is possible with valid ticket marked by the admission service.
+Please obtain a stamp imprint upon exiting the park.
 When re-entering the event area, the stamp print and ticket must be presented.

 Please note that bulky, dangerous objects, backpacks and bags larger than DIN A3 are not allowed to be brought onto the event premises.

-Please note further important information under the item “What am I NOT allowed to take with me?”.
+Please note further important information under the item “Security”.

 Information for visitors with limited mobility